• Skip to primary navigation

 Maybe.
 Because two apps are active, the power consumption is usually higher than using one app.

 However, for most apps, the screen consumes most of the power.
 The multiwindow mode still uses the same screen.
 So, the additional battery drain may not be significant depending on the apps.
+If you are not a heavy user, you can enable Protect battery to improve the lifespan of the battery.

 Q5: How to create and use app pair for the split-screen view mode?